 For other extra tasks, don’t expect them to be cheap.
 Especially when you are in the mountains, it is obvious.
 The extra cost is due to their high investment in the small local projects.

-Following are the additional costs you may want to also factor your budget:
+Following are the additional costs you may want to also factor into your budget:

-- Charging your electronic gadgets, like camera, iPod, mobile phones, or anything will cost a few dollars at a time.
-And when you will be on mountains for multiple days, you will definitely need them for more time and price.
+- Charging your electronic gadgets, like a camera, iPod, mobile phones, or anything will cost a few dollars at a time.
+And when you will be in the mountains for multiple days, you will definitely need them for more time and price.
 Better to invest in a portable solar battery charger or a portable power bank.
 Extra batteries for your camera will help as well.

 - Extra charges are also included for using Wi-fi and another form of communication/contact.